-For that reason, we will be offering free entry and a free gift to any girl wearing their Grassroots Team’s kit at Court Place Farm on the day.
+For that reason, we will be offering free entry to any girl wearing their grassroots kit, and half price entry for their accompanying adult, at Court Place Farm on the day.

-There will be plenty of activities going on at Court Place Farm including face painting, a signed shirt auction, raffle prizes and much more as the U’s look to make it four wins in a row at home.
+There will be plenty of activities going on at Court Place Farm including face painting, Christmas themed activities, a signed shirt auction, a visit from Olivia the Ox, raffle prizes and much more as the U’s look to make it five wins in a row at home.

 Her Game Too focuses on three ways that you can help to tackle sexist abuse at the football:

 Reporting helps to create a culture of zero tolerance for sexist behaviour, which can lead to a more inclusive and respectful environment for everyone.

 By volunteering, you can help them in a variety of ways, from raising awareness through social media to organising events and campaigns in your community.

 Becoming a patron for Her Game Too is a great way to support their efforts to donate kit and equipment to girls who are striving to progress in sports.